 In most countries, there are likely to be some rescue centres operating which support the re-homing of stray animals and some which are set up to import them back to the UK.
 Be sure to do some research into the options available in the area.

 The UK’s importation laws include some restrictions on dog breeds, the following dogs breed are banned.
 If you think your dog may have any of these breeds in the mix, you will be unable to import it.

 - Dogo Argentino

 Depending on the length of you holiday, you may wish to extend your stay or pay to keep your new pet in a kennel until transportation is arranged.
 You can also look into support from local animal rescues in the country, which may agree to board your animal for the short term.
 However, be aware that your pet needs to arrive no more than 5 days before or after you, or you’ll have to follow more stringent rules.

 Timescales are largely dependent on the country you’re looking to export from.
 As a rabies-free country, the UK has pet importation regulations and requires quarantine for some pets coming from countries where this disease is prevalent.
 This can significantly lengthen the time before you can get your pet home.

 You will need to ensure your new pet has the required vaccinations, microchip and be disease-free.
 The UK requires a period of 21 days between vaccination and transportation, so this will need to be taken into account.
 Dogs also require tape worm treatment.

 The vet will then issue a letter to state the animal is fit and well as this document will be required for importation into the UK.

-To import an animal to the UK, you will be required to use an approved transport company, such as PBS Pet Travel.
-Our experts are always on hand to answer any specific questions or concern you may have.
+To import an animal to the UK, you will be required to use an approved transport company, such as PBS Pet Travel that specialise in dog shipping.
+Our experts are always on hand to answer any specific questions or concerns you may have.